pluginio/static-content/README.md

 # 🙏 Support Plugin.IO

-Your kind donations help us to engage with dedicated translators, to provide accessibility to millions of people around the world.
+Your kind donations help us to engage with dedicated translators and helps to provide accessibility to millions of users around the world.

 <br />